Imperium (Yockey book)

-Imperium: The Philosophy of History and Politics is a 1948 book by Francis Parker Yockey, using the pen name Ulick Varange, that argues for a pan-European fascist empire.
+Imperium (later editions subtitled The Philosophy of History and Politics) is a 1948 book by Francis Parker Yockey, using the pen name Ulick Varange, that argues for a pan-European fascist empire.
 It was originally published in the United Kingdom in 1948 by Westropa Press.
 Later that year, the book's rights were bought by American antisemite Willis Carto, who republished the book in several editions with his Noontide Press starting in 1963.
 The book sold over 20,000 copies in the United States, and has been translated into several languages.

 Imperium presents an antisemitic theory of history, asserts that the Holocaust was a hoax, and is dedicated to "the hero of the Second World War", meant to describe Adolf Hitler.
 The book was influential on the far-right and on antisemitic thought.

 Summary

 The book is dedicated to "the hero of the Second World War", meant to describe Adolf Hitler.
 Following Spengler, Yockey identified eight "high cultures" in world history, which he saw as spiritual superorganisms which impress humans into their service.
 He argued that these cultures have their own souls which determine their religious expression, science, art forms, politics and morality through succeeding life phases of birth, growth, maturity, fulfillment of destiny, and death.
 He described races as "spirituo-biological" entities, raw material for cultural expression and history, but criticized strictly biological racial theories as crude.

 Yockey wrote that the fulfillment of the Western high culture was threatened by "cultural pathology", including what he claimed were interrelated sicknesses of "culture-parasitism", "culture-retardation" and "culture-distortion".
 He alleged that Jews were most harmful to the West because he saw them as aggravating its organic "culture-crisis", which he associated with the rise of materialism and rationalism since 1750.
 He wrote that America was more susceptible to "culture-distortion" than any other Western nation because, he argued, America as a colonial offshoot of Western culture was founded on an ideology of rationalism and materialism, lacking the spiritual depth of Europe.

 Imperium presents an antisemitic theory of history, believing that each life phase of high culture has its unique "Spirit of the Age", Yockey considered fascism and Nazism to be expressions of this spirit in the new epoch.
 According to him, Hitler set the West toward a proper fulfillment of its destiny as a unified empire, while in order to stop it America sided with Russia, which Yockey saw as distinct from the Western culture.
 Yockey alleged that the postwar Nuremberg trials were "show trials" directed by these "extra-European forces".
 He denied the Holocaust (although he reportedly praised it in private), and claimed that photographic evidence of the Nazis' gas chambers was faked.